joshbgreen/fsd-gitproject/readme.txt

     Once a file is tracked edits will be shown by a mark next to the lines once the file is saved it will show as M - modified you will need to push the file again

+    git commit -m 'any message here' . this will commit anything the message is attached to the commit when you commit a number of files this tags the commit for understanding

+    You will also need to sign in using the commands below: git config --global user.email "you@example.com"
+        git config --global user.name "Your Name"